 Supplemental information regarding the Complaints Database System (CDS), such as complaint data fields and user guides, is available on StateNet.
 The most current version of the NAIC standard complaint data form is also available on StateNet on the Market Data Team (MIS) web page.

 Although the focus of analysis is on patterns and trends, some individual complaints by their nature will raise serious questions about an insurer’s conduct, which call for follow-up even if the company’s complaint index and complaint trends are otherwise unremarkable.
 This underscores the need for effective communication between divisions.
 Insurance departments should establish criteria for their complaint analysts to use in identifying complaints, which should be called to the attention of their market conduct and/or enforcement staff for further review.
-Inquiries from producers, consumers or health care providers about particular business practices may also warrant the attention of market regulators.
+Inquiries from producers, consumers, or health care providers about particular business practices may also warrant the attention of market regulators.

 D. Use of Annual Statement Data in Market Analysis